Departments of Medicine and Health Care Organization and Policy

 - Examination of practice variation associated with prophylactic PEG tube placement in the treatment of head and neck cancer patients, factors associated with practice variation, and outcomes associated with prophylactic PEG tube placement using SEER-Medicare Data.

-Representative Publications (Mentees underlined)
+Representative Publications Accepted for Publication in 2013/2014 (Mentees underlined)